All Episodes

 This is sweet nectar.

-We just came out with it and I got like a case of it.
+We just came out with it, and I got like a case of it.

-So I've been on it.
+So I've been, I've been on it and I really.

-And what are the other two new flavors, the other couple flavors?
+What are the other two new flavors, the other couple flavors?

 I know that I heard you.